 Our accommodation for this trip was a modern designer loft in the downtown area hosted on Airbnb.
 It was located only ten minutes away from the Námestie Franza Liszta train and bus station.

 Besides the movement of locals and tourists, this residential area was quite calm and quiet.
 Outside, the building may not look as modern as inside.

 I loved the fact the apartment is on the first floor, still on the ground.
-But we have a community area in the back of the building.
+But we have a community area at the back of the building.

 It is made for people to hang their clothes when it’s warm.
 It adds to the character of the building that seems to be a proper example of historic old town buildings in this city.

 By the way, many of those impressive buildings were constructed in the 18th and 19th centuries.
-The owner just handled the keys to us at the doorstep, but you could find it easily.
+The owner just handled the keys to us at the doorstep, but you could find them easily.